Top 20 UNIQUE Things to Do in Chiang Mai

 Doi Suthep National Park & Temple

-One of Chiang Mai’s top attractions is the Doi Suthep National Park with its popular Wat Phra That Doi Suthep temple.
-This beautiful nature reserve is located in the mountains outside of Chiang Mai, approximately 15 kilometers from the city center.
-The highlight of this park is the impressive temple complex, which can be reached by climbing 309 steps, and which boasts a beautiful view of Chiang Mai and some wonderful golden Buddha statues.
+A visit to Doi Suthep National Park, with its famous temple Wat Phra That Doi Suthep, is one of the best things to do in Chiang Mai.
+This beautiful nature reserve is located in the forested mountains above Chiang Mai, about 15 kilometers from downtown.
+The highlight of this park is the impressive temple complex of Wat Phra That Doi Suthep, which can be reached by climbing 309 steps and which thrills with a beautiful view over Chiang Mai and with wonderful golden Buddha statues.
+However, there is even more to discover in the national park.
+Especially worth seeing is the royal palace complex Bhubing Palace and the Hmong Village, a charming mountain village in the north.

 Wat Chedi Luang

-The Chiang Mai Night Market, also known as Chiang Mai Night Bazar, is definitely one of the best attractions in the city.
-On this huge market you can shop until you drop and taste the delicious Thai cuisine.
-This attraction is located outside the city walls at Changklang Road and takes place every evening from 18:00.
-Another must visit of Chiang Mai is Walking Street.
-This night market takes place every Saturday night, starting at 5:00 pm at Wualei Road (near the Silver Temple) and is one of the best shopping markets in Chiang Mai.
+The many night markets in Chiang Mai are a true shopper’s paradise and a visit is a must.
+Especially recommended is the Chiang Mai Night Bazaar, which is definitely one of the best attractions of the city.
+At this gigantic market, you can shop till you drop and taste your way through the delicious Thai cuisine.
+This attraction is located outside the city walls at Changklang Road and takes place every evening from 6:00 pm.
+Another highlight of Chiang Mai city is the famous Walking Street.
+This night market is held every Saturday night from 5:00 pm on Wualei Road, near the Silver Temple, and is one of the best markets for shopping in Chiang Mai.

 Tip: Curious about what to eat in Chiang Mai?
-Check out this ultimate Chiang Mai Food Guide!
+Have a look at this ultimate Chiang Mai Food Guide!

-The Silver Temple, also known as Wat Sri Suphan, is another highlight in Chiang Mai that should not be missed.
-This attraction is located outside the city walls, just off Wualai Road.
+The Silver Temple, also known as Wat Sri Suphan, is a highlight that should not be missed.
+This attraction is located in the center of Chiang Mai, just outside the city walls, just off Wualai Road.
 Particularly spectacular there is especially the rich, silver ornamentation, which gives this temple an impressive appearance and has given it the nickname Silver Temple.
-The interior of the building is also worth seeing, but unfortunately only accessible to men.
+The interior of the building is also worth seeing, but a visit is only possible for men.

 Visit a Museum

-For those who are interested in culture, there is a number of interesting museums in Chiang Mai.
-Recommended is the Chiang Mai City Arts and Cultural Center, a museum where you can learn about the history and development of Chiang Mai.
-Really cool and a unique travel tip is also the Art in Paradise, a 3D art museum, where you can take really amazing pictures.
-On GetyourGuide you will find cheaper tickets!
+In Chiang Mai there are many museums worth seeing.
+Very interesting is the National Museum, which is located north of the Old City and specializes in the history of the Lan Na Kingdom as well as the history of the kings of Chiang Mai.
+Another gem is the Chiang Mai City Arts and Cultural Centre, a museum where you can learn some interesting things about the history and development of Chiang Mai.
+Really cool and very popular is also the Art in Paradise, a 3D art museum where tourists can take cool selfies and original pictures.

 White Temple in Chiang Mai

-Beautiful and an insider tip among the best things to do in Chiang Mai is a visit to the White Temple.
+The White Temple is an insider tip among the best attractions in Chiang Mai and a visit is highly recommended.
 Not to be confused, however, with the famous White Temple in Chiang Rai, located 200 kilometers away.
 The so-called Wat Suan Dok impresses with the completely white cemetery, where countless small towers are lined up.
-Also worth seeing is the 48-meter-high golden chedi just behind it, and the tall Buddha statue in the temple hall.
+Also worth seeing is the 48-meter-high golden chedi just behind it and the large, spectacular Buddha statue, which is located in the huge temple hall.

-Tip: Regularly there is the possibility to participate in the Monk Chat in this temple.
-Meditation courses are also offered.
+Tip: Regularly there is the possibility to participate in the Monk Chat in the White Temple of Chiang Mai.
+In addition, meditation classes are also offered on site.

 Doi Inthanon National Park